Anohita2004/dealer-portal-react/HIERARCHY_STRUCTURE.md

 2. **Manager Reporting:**
    - Managers report to their immediate superior in the hierarchy
    - Sales Executives report to their assigned manager (Territory/Area/Regional Manager or Regional Admin)
-   - Dealer Admin can report to Territory/Area/Regional Manager
+   - Dealer Admin can report to Sales Executive OR Territory/Area/Regional Manager

 3. **Dealer Assignment:**
    - Dealers are assigned to:
      - A geographic location (Region → Area → Territory)
-     - A manager (Territory/Area/Regional Manager)
+     - A manager (Sales Executive / Territory / Area / Regional Manager)
      - Sales Executives (via separate assignment system)

 4. **Data Scoping:**